arkency/posts/posts/2014-07-01-one-ruby-to-rule-them-all.md

 - **Vanilla [RubyMotion](http://www.rubymotion.com/features/)** - this is RubyMotion itself, that allows to write the same methods taken form native platforms in ruby with just a little tweaks.
 It's the closest implementation to Java or Objective-C.

-- **[ProMotion](https://github.com/clearsightstudio/ProMotion)** - it makes verbose Objective-C syntax more rubish by hiding native methods behind ruby-convention ones.
+- **[ProMotion](https://github.com/clearsightstudio/ProMotion)** - it makes verbose Objective-C syntax more ruby-like by hiding native methods behind ruby-convention ones.
 PM also offers a bunch of ready classes to manipulate views without struggling with sometime complex implementation.

-- **[RMQ](http://infinitered.com/rmq/)** - this is the jQuery for Objective-C. It makes extremely easy to manipulate views, traverse between components, animate and style whatever we want and handle events and user gestures.
+- **[RMQ](http://infinitered.com/rmq/)** - this is the jQuery for Objective-C. It makes extremely easy to manipleulate views, traverse between components, animate and style whatever we want and handle events and user gestures.

 ### Gether them all
 From the many [videocasts](http://bigbinary.com/videos/learn-rubymotion), [sources](http://rubymotion-tutorial.com/) and [examples](http://confreaks.com/videos?search=rubymotion) we've extracted basic configurations used among the projects and here they are: